Health and Travel Alerts Learn More Left arrow

 Corcovado is surrounded by the Tijuca Forest National Park, an unexpected sight for many who take the electric train to its top.
 Criss-crossed by hiking trails, the park has dozens of waterfalls and rare plant species.
 A stroll here is a soothing contrast to the bustle of the nearby city, and a chance to connect with nature.

-The views from the peak are remarkable, taking in the city and its beaches.
+The views from the peak are remarkable, taking in this mountainous city and its beaches.
 However, it’s the view from below that remains the most familiar symbol of Rio.

 Huayna Picchu, Peru